 The board offer included the year one freeze and the step-only increase in year two.
 In the prior board offer, however, the year three base increase was only to be 50 percent of CPI, not 90 percent.
 The top-10-percent clause was also not mentioned publicly in the earlier offer.

-The HCHTA’s most recent public offer to the board, meanwhile, was released in September and included step increases during the second half of the current school year.
+, meanwhile, was released in September and included step increases during the second half of the current school year.
 In year two, teachers offered a salary freeze for the first half of the year, then a 1.75 percent increase plus step in the second half.
 In year three of the union’s last offer, teachers would get a 2.2 base increase plus step for the full year.

 Salaries were the sticking point in negotiations, but the contract details plans for other teacher benefits.
 Teachers will receive pay for 13 hours of professional development and will not get compensation at retirement for unused sick days.
 The district will pay 10 percent of health insurance coverage for eligible retirees on PPO health plans and 100 percent on HMO plans for up to five years or until the retiree qualifies for Medicare.

 The new contract changed nothing in health coverage for active staff and changed nothing in retirement incentive pay.